lifemax123/Clipify_Youtube_video_summarizer_using_NLP/README.md

 ## Backend Setup

-To install requirements(virtual environment recommended)
+- To install requirements(virtual environment recommended)
 ```
  pip install -r requirements.txt
 ```

-To Run
+- To Run
 ```
 python server.py
 ```

 ## Frontend Setup

-After the Flask server is running, set the variable `backendIP` to `IP:Port` of the Flask server.
+- After the Flask server is running, set the variable `backendIP` to `IP:Port` of the Flask server.
 Check `MainActivity.kt` for the variable.
+- Change path in server.py

 Now, you can go ahead and run the application on an Android phone or emulator.